jmfrank/recurrent_conv_net/README.md

 # recurrent_spot_net
-Recurrent convolutional neural networks for nascent-transcription spot detection.
+a recurrent convolutional neural network for nascent-transcription spot detection.

 This is a simple recurrent convolutional neural network used for recognizing nascent transcription pulses.
 By using a recurrent CNN, we can detect very faint spots that are on the tail ends of a transcription burst.